andrew/ultimate-awesome/README.md

 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-personalization](https://github.com/croct-tech/awesome-personalization) - ✨ A curated list of awesome things related to personalization.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
-- [awesome-openxr](https://github.com/Elameri/awesome-openxr) - A curated list of awesome OpenXR resources.
+- [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-sgx-blockchain](https://github.com/erayack/awesome-sgx-blockchain) - Awesome SGX and TEE on Blockchain Resources.
 - [awesome-frontend-graph-library](https://github.com/feakin/awesome-frontend-graph-library) - Awesome frontend graph theory library for Feakin, like model, layout, algorithm.
 - [awesome-cvelabs](https://github.com/fluidattacks/awesome-cvelabs) - A list of all awesome CVELabs.